ChenhongyiYang/QueryDet-PyTorch/README.md

 We have updated the QueryDet repository to make it easier to use.
 Specifically:

 - QueryDet now supports newer versions of PyTorch and Detectron2.
-- You do not need APEX any more.
-Now the FP16 training is through PyTorch AMP.
+- You do not need APEX anymore.
+FP16 training is currently achieved through PyTorch AMP.
 - QueryDet now supports Spconv 2.1, which can be directly installed using pip.
 - We have improved the support for the VisDrone dataset.
-- We have reorganlzed the model configs to make them easier to use.
+- We have re-orgnized the model configs to make them easier to use.